Snaacky/theindex/README.md

 For development or testing purposes it is highly recommended to use [mongo-express](https://github.com/mongo-express/mongo-express) for accessing, viewing and editing the current state of the database.
-If you make it publicly accessible, don't forget to secure it with login credentials.
+If you make it publicly accessible, **don't forget** to secure it with *login credentials*.

 To simply spin up a mongo-express docker container, run: